dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

-In the default config file, logging is set to stdout and the log level is INFO (i.e. any log messages of type INFO, WARNING, and DEBUG will be logged).
+In the default config file, logging is set to stdout and the log level is INFO (i.e. any log messages of type INFO, WARNING, and ERROR will be logged).
 If the log_filename and log_level are not specified in the custom configuration file, these settings will be used.